Net migration, Glasgow

 Total net migration in Glasgow increased from 2006 onwards as the number of new people coming to live in Glasgow exceeded the number of people leaving.
 This was principally due to an increase in overseas migrants.
 This trend has continued, despite a dip in the period 2011/12-2014/15.
-In the past two years net migration from overseas into Glasgow has added over 5,000 people to the population annually.
+In the past two years net migration from overseas into Glasgow has added at least 5,000 people to the population annually.
+In 2020/21, there was a sharp rise in net outward migration from Glasgow to other parts of Scotland.

-The growth in net migration into Glasgow over the last twelve years has been driven by increases in working age migrants coming to Glasgow.
-In recent years at least 6,000 working age adults have been added to Glasgow's population due to net inward migration.
+The growth in net migration into Glasgow over the last twelve years has been driven by increases in working age people coming to Glasgow.
+However in the last couple of years there has been a sharp decline in inward migration to Glasgow in this age group.
+Nevertheless, there was net inward migration in this age group of almost 1800 people in 2020/21.

-In contrast, over the majority of the period there have been
+In contrast, over the last 20 years there have been

 minor net migration losses of children and older people from Glasgow.